aantipov/moiva-blog/content/post/2021-06-june-update.md

 {{< figure src="/blog/images/2021-06-update/issues-chart.png" alt="a screenshot of Moiva.io's Issues chart with data for Moment, DayJS and date-fns libraries" caption="Issues Chart" >}}

-My idea was to show the number of bugs reports and other types of issues being opened and closed.
+My idea was to show the number of bug reports and other types of issues being opened and closed.
 It should have indicated how quickly the issues are being resolved, as well as a proportion of bugs to the remainder of the issues.

 At the time I implemented the chart I was struggling to find proper data.
-I chose an API that provided a list of repository issues sorted by last update date.
-The combination of that data with the issues statuses and labels should have yielded a good approximation of how many issues are being opened/closed.
+I chose an API that provided a list of repository issues sorted by the last update date.
+The combination of that data with the issues' statuses and labels should have yielded a good approximation of how many issues are being opened/closed.

 Later on, I discovered I was wrong.
 I examined data from a number of well-known repositories and noticed that many old closed issues were constantly being updated, primarily due to new comments.
 It made the issues appear in Moiva as "recently closed", undermining the chart's main purpose.